MichaelCholay/docker_role/README.md

-Role Name
+docker_role
 =========

-docker_role : Installation of docker on ubuntu or centos distribution.
+Installation of docker on ubuntu or centos distribution.

 Requirements
 ------------